Stefan Schwab: 2016–17 season

 After three years Zoran Barisic was no more for The Green-Whites and Mike Büskens was hired.
 On 7 November 2016, after a 0–1 defeat at home against Wolfsberger AC both manager Mike Büskens and Director of Football Andreas Müller were sacked.
 Four days later Damir Canadi was presented as the new manager, joining Rapid from league rival SCR Altach.
 On 11 December, Fredy Bickel was presented as the new Director of Football.

 On 9 April 2017, after a 0–3 defeat in Ried manager Damir Canadi was sacked and replaced by his former assistant coaches Goran Djuricin and Martin Bernhard until end of season.
 Djuricin was later appointed as manager for the following season.
 It was a tough season for Rapid overall finishing 5th in the league and 3rd in the Europa League group stage.
 Schwab was for one more time stable and unreplaceable for his team with 39 appearances winning coaches trust and becoming captain of the club.

 2017–18 season

 New start new beginning for Rapid, Goran Djuricin making a good season finishing 3th in the league and Stefan winning the top goalscorer award with 12 goals and 13 overall.
 In November 2017 Schwab was called to represent Austria on a friendly match against Uruguay playing only for a minute entering the game as a sabtitute by German coach Franco Foda.

 2018–19 season

-Record season for Stefan Schwab with 50 appearances and 4291 minutes of playing time in all competisions.
+Record season for Stefan Schwab with 50 appearances and 4291 minutes of playing time in all competitions.
 Great comeback in Eureapean competition entering and promoting the group stage of Europa League but losing by Inter in both Knockout games.
 A poor season for Goran Djuricin's club in the league, sacked after losing a game against St. Pölten by 2–0 in Allianz Stadion and replaced by Dietmar Kühbauer signing a contract for the next upcoming years.